emanuelemassaro/Mobility-US/README.md

-# US Mobility and expenditure patterns during the COVID-19 outbreak
+# Mobility patterns and expenditure behavior in the US during the COVID-19 outbreak

 **Emanuele Massaro**